DesktopECHO/kWSL/README.md

 - WSL1 Doesn't work with PolicyKit.
 Enabled kdesu for apps needing elevated rights (plasma-discover, ksystemlog, muon, root console.)
 - KDE Lockscreen is disabled (due to policykit)
 - Patched KDE Activity Manager to disable WAL in sqlite3.
-- Rebuilt xrdp 0.9.13 thanks to Sergey Dryabzhinsky @ http://packages.rusoft.ru/ppa/rusoft/xrdp/
+- Mozilla Seamonkey is included as a stable/maintained browser.
-- Current versions of Chrome / Firefox / Konqueror do not work in WSL1; Mozilla Seamonkey is included as a stable/maintained browser.
-TODO: Get Konqueror working with an older version of the Chromium engine.
+- QtWebEngine (Chromium-based) browsers like Falkon and Konqueror now work.
+(July/21)
 - Installed image consumes approximately 3 GB of disk space.
-- Apt-fast was added to improve download speed and reliability.
+- Apt-fast added to improve download speed and reliability.
 - KDE uses the Breeze-Dark theme and Windows fonts (Segoe UI / Consolas)
 - This is a basic installation of KDE to save bandwidth.
 If you want the **complete** KDE Desktop environment (+3GB Disk) run ```sudo pkcon -y install neon-all```